ABOUT

 2006

-New York City grants A.R.T./New York funding to begin work on two theatres spaces at the Archstone-Clinton complex on West 53rd Street and 10th Avenue in Manhattan.
+New York City grants A.R.T./New York funding to begin work on two theatres spaces at at a mix-use complex on West 53rd Street and 10th Avenue in Manhattan.

 2008

-After three years of careful planning A.R.T./New York signs a lease on two theatres and related spaces in the Archstone-Clinton condominium development.
-The A.R.T./New York Theatres are the most ambitious project the organization has undertaken in its history.
+After three years of careful planning A.R.T./New York signs a lease on two theatres and related spaces.
+The A.R.T./New York Theatres become the most ambitious project the organization has undertaken in its history.

-A.R.T./New York receives the Mayor’s Award for Arts & Culture.
+A.R.T./New York receives a Mayor’s Award for Arts & Culture.

 2009

-A.R.T./New York is awarded one of The Rockefeller Foundation's Cultural Innovation Fund Awards.
-The grant of $150,000 will allow us to research and develop new, sustainable business models to enable nonprofit theatres to survive and thrive.
+A.R.T./New York is awarded one of The Rockefeller Foundation's Cultural Innovation Fund awards.
+This $150,000 grant enables the organization to research and develop new, sustainable business models allowing nonprofit theatres to survive and thrive in the “new normal” brought on by the 2008 fiscal crisis.

 2010

-A.R.T./New York is awarded the Tony Award for Excellence.
+A.R.T./New York is awarded a special Tony Honor for Excellence in the Theatre.